Green Spaces Strategy

 Details of the Town Park project can be found under the Projects tab.

 In addition, the Town Council has leased the Catholic Church Garden as a community space – to be known as the Garden of Friendship.
 The Garden has now been cleared.
 Benches will be ordered to make a nice place to sit.

-A telephone kiosk is now in the Garden which will house a permanent exhibition showing the link between the Church, the Kiosk and the architect Sir Giles Gilbert Scott.
+There are plans to put a telephone kiosk in the Garden which will house a permanent exhibition showing the link between the Church, the Kiosk and the architect Sir Giles Gilbert Scott.

 Asset transfers for leases on flower beds around the Town and the Hollies Garden have been negotiated with B&NES Council.

 The Council has also assumed ownership of St Chad’s Well as part of its green space plans and work was completed in the summer of 2015 to restore the memorial and the site as a whole.